BlockCertsAI/BCAI-Canon/06_adt/L06_ADT.md

 <!--
 CANONICAL: TRUE
-LAYER: L6
+LAYER: L06
 AUTO-TOC: ENABLED
 VERSION: 1.0
-PURPOSE: Canon rule file for this Sovereign Substrate layer.
+PURPOSE: Canon rule file for the Agentic Digital Twin (ADT) layer.
 NOTES:
   - Do not remove this header.
   - This file defines canonical rules for this substrate layer.
 -->

-## L06 Agentic Digital Twin (ADT)
+## L06 — Agentic Digital Twin (ADT)

 The Agentic Digital Twin (ADT) is the authenticated operational extension of a human’s genesis identity.
 It acts as a **proxy agent** that performs permitted actions, manages domain interactions, submits transitions, and translates human intent into substrate-ready form — all under strict constraint and verification.